K-means Clustering#

 There are no response features, \(y\), just predictor features,

-• Machine learns by mimicry a compact representation of the data
+Machine learns by mimicry a compact representation of the data

-• Captures patterns as feature projections, group assignments, neural network latent features, etc.
+Captures patterns as feature projections, group assignments, neural network latent features, etc.

-• We focus on inference of the population, the natural system, instead of prediction of response features.
+We focus on inference of the population, the natural system, instead of prediction of response features.

-k-Means Clustering#
+K-Means Clustering#

 where \(i\) is the cluster index, \(\alpha\) is the data sample index, \(X\) is the data sample and \(\mu_i\) is the \(i\) cluster prototype, \(k\) is the total number of clusters, and \(|| X_m - \mu_m ||\) is the Euclidean distance from a sample to the cluster prototype in \(M\) dimensional space calculated as:

-Here is a summary of import aspects for k-means clustering:
+Here is a summary of import aspects for K-means clustering:

-• Prototype Method - represents the training data with number of synthetic cases in the features space.
+Prototype Method - represents the training data with number of synthetic cases in the features space.
 For K-means clustering we assign and iteratively update \(K\) prototypes.

-• Iterative Solution - the initial prototypes are assigned randomly in the feature space, the labels for each training sample are updated to the nearest prototype, then the prototypes are adjusted to the centroid of their assigned training data, repeat until there is no further update to the training data assignments.
+Iterative Solution - the initial prototypes are assigned randomly in the feature space, the labels for each training sample are updated to the nearest prototype, then the prototypes are adjusted to the centroid of their assigned training data, repeat until there is no further update to the training data assignments.

-• Unsupervised Learning - the training data are not labeled and are assigned \(K\) labels based on their proximity to the prototypes in the feature space.
+Unsupervised Learning - the training data are not labeled and are assigned \(K\) labels based on their proximity to the prototypes in the feature space.
 The idea is that similar things, proximity in feature space, should belong to the same cluster group.

-• Feature Weighting - the procedure depends on the Euclidian distance between training samples and prototypes in feature space.
+Feature Weighting - the procedure depends on the Euclidian distance between training samples and prototypes in feature space.
 Distance is treated as the ‘inverse’ of similarity.
 If the features have significantly different magnitudes, the feature(s) with the largest magnitudes and ranges will dominate the loss function and cluster groups will become anisotropic aligned orthogonal to the high range feature(s).
 While the common approach is to standardize / normalize the variables, by-feature weighting may be applied through unequal variances.
 Note, in this demonstration we normalize the features to range from 0.0 to 1.0.

-• Heuristic - a shortcut the sacrifices accuracy for practicality, i.e., the solution is usually good enough and has a reasonable run time.
+Heuristic - a shortcut the sacrifices accuracy for practicality, i.e., the solution is usually good enough and has a reasonable run time.

-For the k-means clustering problem of assigning one of \(k\) categorical labels to \(n\) sample data, the solution space includes,
+For the K-means clustering problem of assigning one of \(k\) categorical labels to \(n\) sample data, the solution space includes,

 possible solutions.

-The k-means clustering solution includes these steps:
+The k-means clustering solution heuristic includes these steps:

-1. assign initial random prototype with labels
+Assign initial random prototype with labels.

-2. assign samples to the nearest prototype label
+Assign samples to the nearest prototype.

-This allows us to be able to watch the method in action, as opposed to just getting a result.
+this allows us to be able to watch the method in action, as opposed to just getting a result.
 I think this is more instructive.

-Note, for this workflow I have modified code from the tutorial provided by Ben Keen as functions to take care of the steps (assign training data to the nearest prototype, update the prototype to the centroid of the assigned data).
-The original tutorial is available at here.
-All I did was specify the method to my data example for clarity, and include the normalized and original data.
-Appreciation to Ben!
+Note, for the workflow below I have modified code from the tutorial provided by Ben Keen as functions to take care of the steps (assign training data to the nearest prototype, update the prototype to the centroid of the assigned data).

-Load the required libraries#
+Load the Required Libraries#

 The following code loads the required libraries.
 These should have been installed with Anaconda 3.